ORNL-MDF/Myna/CONTRIBUTING.md

 You can use `pre-commit` to ensure local changes are ready to be submitted in a pull request.
 It can be installed locally using: `pip install pre-commit`, then it must be setup for the repository: `pre-commit install`.
-Formatting checks are then run for every commit.
+Formatting and other checks are then run for every commit.

-`PRE_COMMIT_ALLOW_NO_CONFIG=1 git commit ...` can be used to selectively skip these checks.
+Adding `--no-verify` to the commit options can be used to skip these checks for a given commit.

-Checks can instead be done manually, described below.
+Checks can instead be done manually, described next for formatting.

 ## Code formatting